meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 Not found in this specific study but is important to note the strain that supposedly-positive experiences can cause.
 Sudden changes or extreme outcomes, even though positive, may be stress inducint (Dohrenwend & Dohrenwent, 1974; Rahe, 1972; Vinokur & Selzer, 1975).
 Stories such as Faustus, King Midas or the Sorcerer's Apprentice warn us that having out dreams fulfilled can create more problems than are solved.
+##### Second point

-Not found in this specific study as lottery winners did not mention anything negative about winning.
-Negative features of the win should have been mentioned if they were attempting to minimize the experience.
+While they didn't reporNegative features of the win should have been mentioned if they were attempting to minimize the experience.
 #### Perspective Theory
 Giving people a new and more extreme endpoint on their subjective pleasure scale It is also entirely possible that lottery winners could just have a changed perspective on ordinary events than the actual impact of these important events